-1. The Member State shall establish a performance framework which shall allow monitoring, reporting on and evaluating programme performance during its implementation, and contribute to measuring the overall performance of the Funds.
+1. Each Member State shall establish a performance framework to allow monitoring, reporting on and evaluating programme performance during implementation of the programme, and to contribute to measuring the overall performance of the Funds.

 The performance framework shall consist of:

-(a) output and result indicators linked to specific objectives set in the Fund-specific Regulations selected for the programme;
+(a) output and result indicators linked to specific objectives set out in the Fund-specific Regulations selected for the programme;

 (b) milestones to be achieved by the end of the year 2024 for output indicators; and